 Mars amplifies Iblis’s ability to incite discord and rebellion, as its influence is believed to heighten aggressive impulses and defiance.
 In medieval Islamic astrology, Mars governs ambition and destruction, traits mirrored in Iblis’s prideful refusal to bow to Adam.

-Scorpio’s connection to transformation and hidden motives aligns with Iblis’s shape-shifting and deceptive nature, making periods under Scorpio’s influence particularly potent for his temptations.
+Scorpio’s connection to transformation and hidden motives aligns with Iblis’s metamorphosis and deceptive nature, making periods under Scorpio’s influence particularly potent for his temptations.

 Some occult texts suggest that Iblis’s power peaks during Mars’s retrograde or when Scorpio is dominant in the night sky.
 However, Islamic theology warns against engaging in such astrological practices due to their association with Sihr.